Who we are

 Dr Shereen Benjamin

-Shereen is a senior lecturer in primary education at the University of Edinburgh.
+Shereen was a senior lecturer in primary education at the University of Edinburgh.
 She is the author of The Micropolitics of Inclusive Education and a joint editor of The Politics of Gender and Education: Critical Perspectives.
 She has written on academic freedom and freedom of expression for the Times Educational Supplement and the Morning Star.

 Dr Jim Butcher